Smpljack/Smpljack.github.io/content/publications/seasonal-emergence-moist-layers/index.md

 publishDate: "2024-01-01T00:00:00Z"

 publication_types: ["article-journal"]
-publication: "*Geophysical Research Letters 51.15 (2024) e2024GL108865*"
+publication: "*Geophysical Research Letters*"
 publication_short: ""

-abstract: This study investigates the seasonal emergence and circulation coupling of moist layers over the tropical Atlantic, providing new insights into atmospheric moisture dynamics in this critical region.
+abstract: This study investigates the emergence and circulation coupling of mid-tropospheric moist layers in the tropics and highlights the strong seasonal variability over the tropical Atlantic, which is tied to the dynamics of African easterly waves, the Hadley circulation and convective aggregation.
+This study was highlighted on [eos.org](https://eos.org/editor-highlights/characteristics-of-moist-layers-over-the-tropical-atlantic).

-summary: Investigation of seasonal patterns in atmospheric moisture layers and their coupling with circulation patterns over the tropical Atlantic.

 tags:
   - Atmospheric Science
-  - Moisture Layers
+  - Moist Layers
   - Tropical Atlantic
+  - Convection
 featured: true

 hugoblox: